neilkatin/lah-cert-positions-guide/source/scribe.md

 ## Immediate Actions \(within first hour\)

-* Put on the Scribe vest and review the Scribe job description.
+* Put on the Planning Scribe vest and review the Planning Scribe job description.

 * Set up your workstation, assist in placing of Status Boards on ARK wall.

+* Planning Scribe is resposible for distributing forms from the *Printed Forms* box to the other teams.
+If there are not enough copies you can copy existing ones or get IT to print more copies.

 * White boards need to be placed on wall outside of ARK.
 Maps and other material need to be placed in appropriate locations on wallboards.